Welcome, Guest.

 [edit] Notable Species

-Kentish Plover, Black-winged Stilt and Pied Avocet are all common in the breeding season, White Stork nest in low trees in the area, Little Bustard and Collared Pratincole can be seen and there are six breeding larks including Lesser Short-toed Lark which breeds virtually nowhere else in the country.
+Kentish Plover, Black-winged Stilt and Pied Avocet are all common in the breeding season, White Stork nest in low trees in the area, Little Bustard and Collared Pratincole can be seen and there are six breeding larks including Mediterranean Short-toed Lark which breeds virtually nowhere else in the country.
 Spanish Wagtail is a common breeding bird.
 Audouin's Gull bred here for the first time in 2001, the first record for Portugal.

 Passage periods bring a wide range of birds with Greater Flamingo and Eurasian Spoonbill frequent visitors, waders from stints to godwits with fairly regular Marsh Sandpiper, Caspian Tern, Gull-billed Tern and marsh terns and raptors such as Booted Eagle, Short-toed Eagle and Griffon Vulture.
 Balearic Shearwater and Cory's Shearwater are common offshore during passage periods and Little Gull and Audouin's Gull occur on passage.
 Passerine migrants include regular Red-throated Pipit and Ortolan Bunting.